 Minimal Creditable Coverage/MCC information for individuals

 It is important to be aware that starting on January 1, 2009, Massachusetts residents 18 years of age or older, who are NOT exempt from the Individual Mandate, will have to have health insurance that is deemed affordable to them at their income level AND meets "Minimal Creditable Coverage" (MCC) standards set by the Connector.
 It is very important to note that the Minimal Creditable Coverage requirement is being phased in.
-So for 2007 and 2008, one will only have to prove they have insurance and the insurance does not have to meet MCC standards for those years.
+So for 2007 and 2008, one will only have had to prove they have insurance and the insurance does not have to meet MCC standards for those years.
 There are also exceptions for the MCC requirement- i.e. some people may be exempt from having to have insurance that meets MCC standards in 2009 and beyond.

 No employer has to offer MCC compliant health plans to their employees.
 The burden is on an individual to make sure their health care plan meets MCC standards.
+Make sure you get it IN WRITING from your health care insurance carrier that your health plan is or is not MCC compliant.

 *If you are exempt from the individual mandate, you will not be mandated by the state to buy health insurance and if you choose to buy health insurance it DOES NOT HAVE TO MEET MCC requirements.
 So what does this mean?
 Many self-employed people presently buy their own health insurance and many buy health insurance without drug coverage benefits (due to not needing them).
 If that self-employed person is exempt from the individual mandate, they will not have to buy health insurance and if they do decide to buy health insurance it will not have to meet MCC requirements (i.e. they won't have to buy up/purchase insurance that includes drug benefits and/or other MCC requirements).

 If you are not exempt from the individual mandate and can not afford a MCC compliant health plan and are not eligible for a State sponsored plan, you can apply for a waiver from the MCC requirements through the Connector.
-Note if you do not get a waiver for your health plan that does not meet MCC requirements, you will be penalized for not having health coverage by the Massachusetts Department of Revenue on your 2009 State taxes (i.e. you did not comply with the State's Individual Mandate).
+Note if you do not get a waiver for your health plan that does not meet MCC requirements, you will be penalized for not having health coverage by the Massachusetts Department of Revenue on your State taxes (i.e. you did not comply with the State's Individual Mandate)

 Some plans automatically meet MCC standards and you do not have to worry about whether they include the right benefits.
+What if your health insurance doesn't meet MCC?
+"The Health Connector will offer a flexible and generous waiver and appeals process.
+Tax filers can also file hardship and other appeals with their taxes"

 A list of plans/programs that meet MCC coverage/are MCC compliant:

-* All MassHealth Programs meet MCC requirements
+* All MassHealth Programs meet MCC requirements (except MassHealth Limited)

 *All Commonwealth Care Health Plans/Insurance plans automatically meet MCC standards.